AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/01-overview.md

 [`adequacy`](18-parameters.md#mode) simulation mode.

 ### Transmission project profitability
-**Transmission project profitability** studies the savings brought by a specific reinforcement of the grid, in terms of decrease of the overall system generation cost (using an assumption of a [fair and perfect market](TODO)) and/or improvement of the security of supply (reduction of the loss-of-load expectation).
+[//]: # (TODO: explain what "fair and perfect market" means) **Transmission project profitability** studies the savings brought by a specific reinforcement of the grid, in terms of decrease of the overall system generation cost (using an assumption of a fair and perfect market) and/or improvement of the security of supply (reduction of the loss-of-load expectation).

 In these studies, economic parameters and the physical modeling of the dynamic constraints bearing on